Sefkon/World-Entry-MRE/README.md

 1. In the terminal, in this project's folder, run: `npm run debug-watch`.
 This will build and start the MRE.
 The `debug-watch` task continues to run in the background, watching for code changes.
 It will rebuild and restart the app whenever files are modified.
 2. In VSCode, press `Ctrl+Shift+D` to open the 'Run' tab, select 'Attach to running project' from the drop down at the top, then press `F5` to attach the VSCode debugger.
 This step isn't required, but allows you to set breakpoints and debug MRE execution.

-### Instructions

-To get e-mail functionality working, go to src/Config.ts and edit the variables to match those used by your SMTP server.